-As one of Australia’s foremost contemporary composers, Elena Kats-Chernin’s vibrant and distinctive music featured at the 2000 Sydney Olympic Games, 2003 Rugby World Cup and 2018 Commonwealth Games.
-Born in Tashkent, Uzbekistan, Kats-Chernin has received numerous prizes including Helpmann, Limelight, Sounds Australian and Sydney Theatre Awards, and the 2013 Sidney Myer Performing Arts Individual Award.
+As one of Australia’s foremost contemporary composers, Elena Kats-Chernin’s vibrant and distinctive music across all genres has reached millions worldwide, featuring at the 2000 Sydney Olympic Games, 2003 Rugby World Cup and 2018 Commonwealth Games.
+Born in Tashkent, Uzbekistan, she has received numerous prizes including Helpmann, Limelight, Sounds Australian and Sydney Theatre Awards, the Sidney Myer Performing Arts Award and the 2022 Australian Women in Music Award for ‘Artistic Excellence’.

-Attracting commissions from the world’s leading opera, ballet, and theatre companies, Kats-Chernin’s music has been performed by all major orchestras in Australia, as well as Australian Chamber Orchestra, Brandenburg Orchestra and Australian World Orchestra; London Philharmonic Orchestra, Komische Oper Berlin, Deutsches Kammerorchester Berlin, the City of London Sinfonia, BBC Orchestra, and also in many festivals in the US, Europe, and almost every arts festival in Australia.
+Kats-Chernin has written for ballet, opera and theatre, and is performed by all major orchestras in Australia, Australian Chamber Orchestra, Brandenburg Orchestra and Australian World Orchestra; London Philharmonic Orchestra, Komische Oper Berlin, Deutsches Kammerorchester Berlin, City of London Sinfonia, BBC Orchestra, and in festivals across the USA, Europe, and throughout Australia.
+She has collaborated with well-known artists such as Shobana Jeyasingh, Didy Veldman, Mahan Esfahani, Avi Avital, Richard Tognetti, Michael Collins, Axel Ranisch, Igor Bauersima, Tamara-Anna Cislowska, Simone Young, Marin Alsop, David Porcelijn, and many more.

-Elena Kats-Chernin’s music is published exclusively by Boosey & Hawkes/Bote & Bock.
+Elena Kats-Chernin’s music is published exclusively by Boosey & Hawkes.

 Elena has been announced as a finalist in the 2022 Australian Women in Music Awards.
 The award ceremony will be held in Brisbane on 17-18 Brisbane.
 Read more here.